FHasanzadeh/kss/SPEC.md

+**NOTE:** This is a copy of the official KSS spec, which is available at [github.com/kneath/kss](https://github.com/kneath/kss/blob/master/SPEC.md).
+This copy includes modifications of the spec which only apply to the kss-node implementation available at [github.com/kss-node/kss-node](https://github.com/kss-node/kss-node).
+The kss-node-specific differences will be clearly marked with the text: **kss-node only:**

 # Knyle Style Sheets

 KSS attempts to provide a methodology for writing maintainable, documented CSS within a team.
 Specifically, KSS is a documentation specification and style guide format.
 It is **not** a preprocessor, CSS framework, naming convention, or specificity guideline.